HesamShaelaie/GNN-Math/README.md

 ```
 >> python3 data.py -h
 ```
 You will find the generated data in the folder "GNNINPUT".
-Input data are named by has increasing integer values but you can find detail information of each file in the "GeneralInfo.txt".
+Input data are named by increasing integer values, but you can find detailed information on each file in the "GeneralInfo.txt".

 Content of each pickle is a dictionary with keys of